chameleon-ai/webm-guide/README.md

 print('Channel cosine similarity: {:.4f}%'.format(cosim * 100))
 ````

 Basically if both tracks are highly similar, we can go ahead and mixdown to mono and cut the bitrate in half.
-For short clips it's usually not worth it to do this, but as you can see from the table, a 56k mono track has significant space savings over a 96k stereo track, granting about 1 MB to be used toward the video bitrate on a 3 minute video.
+For short clips it's usually not worth it to do this, but as you can see from the table, a 56k mono track has significant space savings over a 96k stereo track at 3 minutes, granting about 1 MB to be used toward the video bitrate.

+#### Music webms
+Making a music webm is actually one of the easier things to do with ffmpeg.\
+`ffmpeg -i cover.jpg -i input.mp3 out.webm`\
+However, this will use the default audio bitrate of 96k.
+We can be more explicit by setting the `-b:a` audio bitrate:\
+`ffmpeg -i cover.jpg -i input.mp3 -b:a 192k out.webm`

+We can take this one step further by messing with the keyframes:\
+`ffmpeg -framerate 1 -loop 1 -i cover.jpg -i input.mp3 -c:a libopus -b:a 128k -c:v libvpx-vp9 -g 212 -b:v 100k -t 0:03:32 out.webm`
+- `-g` sets the [group-of-pictures](https://www.veneratech.com/understanding-gop-what-is-group-of-pictures-and-why-is-it-important/) interval to match the duration of the song, effectively making a video that only has one keyframe.
+- Note that 212 seconds = 3:32, the duration of the song
+- Even though the video bitrate `-b:v` is set to the high value of 100k, this is an upper limit.
+The final webm video stream will be extremely small.

+Doing it with an animated gif is a little more tricky since you have to tell it to loop the gif for the duration of the song.
+`ffmpeg -ignore_loop 0 -i dancing_baby.gif -i input.mp3 -c:a libopus -b:a 128k -c:v libvpx-vp9 -b:v 108k -t 0:03:32 out.webm`